Available in Clearing for 2026 entry

 20 credits

-This module explores the nurse's role in the instigation of appropriate investigations their interpretation and the implementation of appropriate interventions when meeting individual care needs.
+This module explores the nurses' role in the instigation of appropriate investigations their interpretation and the implementation of appropriate interventions when meeting individual care needs.
 This module will also prepare the student to progress to a prescribing qualification following registration

 Managing Risk in Adult Nursing